onzfonz/comp227/src/content/3/en/part3c.md

 #### 3.17*: Communities database, step5

-If the user tries to create a new community for one whose name is already in the communities application, the frontend will try to update the phone number of the existing entry by making an HTTP PUT request to the entry's unique URL.
+If the user tries to create a new community for one whose name is already in the communities application, the frontend will try to update the community's invite location by making an HTTP PUT request to the entry's unique backend URL.

 Modify the backend to support this request.